aleph2c/miros-rabbitmq/doc/docs.rst

 translate it into another set of diagrams; which in turn, will have to be explained with words.

-But the smallest change in the code could wipe out pages and pages of this carefully written documentation.
+But the smallest change in the design could wipe out pages and pages of this carefully written documentation.
 It might not be worth your time to write everything down.

 I'll explore this idea using a topographical map as an analogy.
 A topographical map describes the landscape from a bird's eye view, where each contour line is drawn at a specific elevation.
 It was invented by the British mathematician, Charles Hutton in 1774.
-It was a huge innovation.
+This was a huge innovation that not a lot of people know about.

 To see what this landscape would look like while on the ground, you would need to make a topographical projection.
+To simplify our language a bit -- we will call a topographical projection a projection.

-The diagram below [#]_ demonstrates how to map a topographical projection from a topographical map.
+The diagram below [#]_ demonstrates how to map a projection from a topographical map.
 In the bottom box of the picture, we see a topographical map of a volcano.
-In the top box we see it's topographical projection, or what it would look like while walking toward it from the south:
+In the top box we see it's projection, or what it would look like while walking toward it from the south:

 .. image:: _static/topographical_projection.gif
     :align: center

-If you were to approach this same mountain from the west instead, you would need to make a new topographical projection.
-In fact, you could make many many different topographical projections of this one diagram, each describing a different directional approach to the same mountain.
+If you were to approach this same mountain from the west instead, you would need to make a new projection.
+In fact, you could make many many different projections of this one diagram, each describing a different directional approach to the same volcano.

-Let's simplify our language -- we will call a topographical projection a projection.

 Your statechart diagram is like a topographical map.